 Ironbridge Design Review Board (DRB) allows for a Pre-Construction Meeting if the Owner and their Architect wish to discuss the design intent prior to the start of the design phase.
 This meeting should be set up as soon as possible once the Owner and establishes when they want to begin their project.
 A Preliminary Design Review is to determine that the project is falling within the limits of Ironbridge's Design Guidelines to reduce the amount of Building and Site Design changes that could occur if Design Guidelines are not followed.
 A Final Design Review is required.
 This is to verify that the project design has been completed according to the Ironbridge Design Guidelines.
 Landscape Plans are preferred during the Final Review but can be deferred to a later date if necessary.
 The DRB will consider this on a case-by-case basis.
 The following are the Preliminary Design Review Checklist, Final Review Checklist and Landscape Check List.
-These are guides and minimum requirements for the review submittals.
-Study the Design Guidelines and to determine the detailed information that is needed for the reviews.
+These are guides and minimum requirements for the reviews.
 The application, signed checklist, drawings, fees, deposits and material boards are all to be submitted for any review to begin.